Nael-Studio/nael-platform/docs-site/README.md

-## Nael Platform Documentation Site
+## Nael Framework Documentation Site

-This package hosts the public documentation for the Nael Platform framework.
+This package hosts the public documentation for the Nael Framework framework.
 It is a Next.js App Router project styled with Tailwind CSS, [shadcn/ui](https://ui.shadcn.com/), and [Kibo UI](https://www.kibo-ui.com/) components for the hero banner + theme switcher.